Is Belize Safe To Visit? 2024 Update From Someone Who Lives Here

 Traveling anywhere outside of your living room is a risk…

-Belize, like all of Central America and the Caribbean, lies along the drug trafficking corridor between South America and the US and there are drug-trade related crimes that occur.
+Belize, like all of Central America and the Caribbean, lies along the drug trafficking corridor between South America and the US, and there are drug-trade-related crimes that occur.
 This crime is mainly concentrated in the city – Belize City – but can occur throughout the country.

-It may seem silly and eye-rollingly obvious but if you use common sense and adhere to a few simple tips, your trip to Belize will be safe.
-And a TON of fun.
+It may seem silly and eye-rollingly obvious, but if you use common sense and adhere to a few simple tips, your trip to Belize will be safe and a ton of fun.

-My perspective is this: I moved to Ambergris Caye, Belize 12 years ago, as a 33-year-old female who had visited the country three times.
+My perspective is this: I moved to Ambergris Caye, Belize 17 years ago, as a 33-year-old female who had visited the country three times.
 I thought I knew pretty much exactly how life would be in Belize from my three relatively short visits.
-I’d lived in NYC for a few years…Ambergris Caye would be SO easy.
+I’d lived in NYC for a bunch of years; Ambergris Caye would be SO easy.
 VACATION every day!
 Paradise!
 Where I could walk back to my hotel at 2 am alone…after a few too many drinks…

 Hotel at the point in Placencia